chungquantin/parachain-from-scratch/README.md

 The repository contains two nodes `parachain-node` and `solochain-node` and one `runtime`.
 The goal of this tutorial is to help you convert your Substrate runtime to be compatible with the `parachain-node` and register a new parachain on the PASEO testnet.

-About additional resources, you could learn more about the Parachain network architecture in here:
-- Breakdown the sharded network design of Polkadot: https://x.com/chungquantin/status/1809864276850704882
-- Breakdown Relaychain hybrid consensus: https://x.com/openguildwtf/status/1809203505649037391

 ## Getting started
 First step is to follow all the TODOs in the repository and convert your `solochain-runtime` to a `parachain-runtime` until it works with the `parachain-node`.
 To test the the local relaychain network, run the below command:
 ```